Jet Powers and the Three Million Year Old Men!

 In 1959 Mom and I used to go grocery shopping on Saturdays.
 Correction.
 Mom used to grocery shop, I hung out at the grocery store's magazine rack looking at issues of Cracked, Amazing Stories, or sneaking looks at Sexology or even Playboy.
 There was a comic book rack, also, and I did my share of looking at comics, usually picking up my weekly allotment at that store.
 There was also a cardboard dump (display case) with piles of comics in bags.
 These were the IW reprints, also called "A Top Quality Comic" on the covers.

-"IW" was Israel Waldman, a publishing entrepreneur who bought printing plates and publishing rights for old comics and published them with different covers under his own imprint.
+"IW" was Israel Waldman, a publishing entrepreneur who used printing plates for old comics and published them with different covers under his own imprint.
 The comics were sold three to a bag for 25¢ a bag.

-Almost 20 years after buying the IW reprint I bought the original series of Jet comics, which came from the Cosmic Aeroplane-pedigreed comic book collection.
-Someday I'll have to tell you about that collection, but for now, suffice it to say that of all the comics I've wanted and then bought over the years, the Jet comics were ones I coveted the most.
-To find them in the near-mint shape I found them (and have hopefully kept them) was a real bonus.
+Almost 20 years after buying the IW reprint I bought the original series of Jet comics.
+Of all the comics I've wanted and then bought over the years the Jet comics were ones I really wanted.
+To find them in the near-mint shape I found them was a bonus.